News Letter

 Typical sizes ranges : 3/8 to 3" thread and flange DN10 to DN 500

 Water solenoid valves are typically 12vDC, 24vDC, 24vAC or 230vAC, although other voltages such as 12vAC, 110vAC or 380vAC are also found for these applications but are not so common.
-12 and 24 volt solenoid valves are referred to as low voltage valves and are the preffered choice for most installers as these are deemed safe.
+12 and 24 volt solenoid valves are referred to as low voltage valves and are the preferred choice for most installers as these are deemed safe.
 High voltage 110 and 230volt valves can also be used if the earth connection at the DIN connector is used in conjunction with a quality CE certified IP65 protected and 100% duty cycle Shako solenoid.

 A catalouge of articles covering all aspects of solenoid valves